Psychological Healing

 So, to accept Christ’s unfathomable mercy before it’s too late, recognize the emotional wounds that have led you into disobedience, take steps to heal those wounds, and then let the dead bury the dead.

 1. And why is illegal immigration so evil?
-It breaks up families in the country of origin.
-It deprives legitimate citizens of jobs.
-It increases the tax burden on taxpayers.
-It brews a support system of criminal activity.
-And, let us not forget, it’s illegal.
+It is evil theologically because every illegal immigrant commits mortal sin by breaking two of the Ten Commandments: “Thou shalt not lie,” and “Thou shalt not steal.”
+It is evil socially because it breaks up families in the country of origin; it exploits the illegal immigrants themselves in terms of wages and benefits; it deprives legitimate citizens of jobs; it increases the tax burden on taxpayers; and it brews a support system of criminal activity.
+And, let us not forget, it is evil civilly because it is illegal.
 Remember, Saint Paul told us to be obedient to authority, because “whoever resists authority opposes what God has appointed, and those who oppose it will bring judgment upon themselves” (Romans 13:2).

 Back to the list of questions